nottombrown/Cuttlefish/README.md

 `training_data.csv` has a sample of 3500 pairs.
 The final column is a boolean that's `TRUE` when the members became friends after their Grouper

 `test_data.csv` has a sample of 500 pairs.
 Your goal is to fill in the empty `members_became_friends` column as accurately as possible.
+The highest number of correct predictions is the winner.

 #### How do I get started?